CloudLabsAI-Azure/azure-ai-agents-labs/lab-3.md

 ## Lab scenario

-In this lab, you will build an AI Agent powered by **Retrieval-Augmented Generation (RAG)** to extract insights from health plan documents.
+In this hands-on lab, you will build an AI Agent powered by **Retrieval-Augmented Generation (RAG)** to extract insights from health plan documents.
 Using **Azure AI Search** as a vector database, you will store and retrieve document embeddings to enable context-aware and accurate responses.
 This hands-on experience will help you understand how to implement RAG-based solutions and integrate Azure AI Search for improved document-driven interactions.

 ## Lab Objectives